siddh30/Amazon-Sentiment-Analysis/README.md

 ## ***Dataset Description***
-The Amazon's Books Dataset containing a million books, thier reviews and their ratings.
+The Amazon's Books Dataset containing more than a  million books, thier reviews and their ratings.

 ## ***Our Apporaches***